Skip to main content

 Canada prides itself on being a multicultural nation.
 The most recent census data confirms that over 200 languages are spoken across the country, with Mandarin, Punjabi, Tagalog, Arabic, and Spanish among the most common non-official languages.
 In British Columbia specifically, more than one in four residents speak a language other than English or French at home.

 Yet despite this linguistic diversity, the vast majority of government services, settlement resources, and community information is available only in English and French.
-This disconnect between Canada's multilingual reality and its largely bilingual service infrastructure creates significant barriers for newcomers.
+This disconnect between Canada's multilingual reality and its largely bilingual service infrastructure creates significant barriers for newcomers to Canada.
+For Canadian newcomers seeking immigration help, the language gap can delay access to essential settlement services and slow newcomer integration considerably.

 The Scope of the Problem